etwernerMIDS/Data_Analysis/Projects/Alliance_Analysis/README.md

 * two example R code files

-These files include functions, written in RStudio, that produced some of the visualizations included in this project and repository.
+These files include functions that produced some of the visualizations included in this project and repository.

 *These projects were completed for the Center for Peace and Security Studies (CPASS) think tank and UCSD's Math 111A - Mathematical Modeling I. These were completed using RStudio and the Tidyverse ggplot2 visualization library.*